lebaston100/obsFilterMonitor/README.md

 If "Enable Websocket server" was checked and you have a password then make sure to update the "obsPassword" config option in line 38.

+**Important**: Ensure the "[useSettingsServer](./monitor.html#L45)" field within monitor.html is set to "false" to stop the monitor from attempting to fetch settings from filter-monitor-config.

 ### Setup inside OBS